 Yes, I full on screamed when it was announced her single, “ME!” was with Brendon Urie.
 My husband came rushing into the bedroom thinking I had broken a bone but found me on the floor, hysterical.
 A BOP!
 Then came the beauty that is, “You Need To Calm Down.”

 She just knows how to say the things I struggle to say.
 Luckily they’re all in song format so I won’t forget!

 “The Archer” hit me harder the second time I listened to the lyrics.
 It has been 10x more painful to go through a separation with a friend than any boyfriend for me.
 You do come to place where you’re like, “Did I ask for this?
 Do I deserve this?
-Is this was I actually want?
+Is this what I actually want?
 To be alone?”
 And that’s all in this song.

 I go to bed at 8:30pm every night.
 I teach 6am Pilates and I love being 85 internally so ya know!
 However, I stayed awake until 9pm (fell asleep twice…) to listen to her new title track, “Lover.”
-When were listening in bed, Kaleb hugged me closer and said, “It’s us!”
+When we were listening in bed, Kaleb hugged me closer and said, “It’s us!”
 I swear I can’t fall anymore in love with this man.
 I know we’ve been married 4 years but can we change our wedding song?!

 To say I am excited for her new album is an understatement.
 Her music has played such a large part in my life that I can’t wait to see what’s next!

 your resident Taylor Swift fan named Taylor Nation